 If you’re tired of having to worry about bringing home these pesky hitchhikers, don’t stress another minute.
 Contact Control Exterminating, and we will get to the root of your problem.***

 - DIY Bed Bugs Treatments: Facts and Myths

 - How to Keep Your Vacation Bed Bug Free

 - Watch Out for These Signs of Bed Bugs in NYC

 - Preparation & Process of Treating Bed Bugs

 - Continue Reading

-Best Ways to Get Rid of Cockroaches in Your NYC Apartment
+Effective Ways to Get Rid of Cockroaches in Your Apartment

 Besides being a nuisance seeing them traversing your house, cockroaches can spread diseases like typhoid, dysentery, and diarrhea.
 Therefore, you should consider getting rid of these pests as soon as you see them in your home.